raceczn/v1.raceczn-portfolio/README.md

 # Hi there 👋 I'm Rances!

-This is my personal portfolio website built with Next.js, React, and SCSS.
+This is first iteration of my personal portfolio website built with Next.js, React, and SCSS.
 It showcases my projects, skills, and experiences.

 [Live Demo](https://rancescuizon.vercel.app/)